Arthur Morris/BIRDS AS ART

 With all blog posts, feel free to e-mail or to leave a comment regarding any typos or errors.

-Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes 75 days in a row with a new one.
+Today is Monday 28 February and the forecast is calling for little wind with partly cloudy skies.
+Wherever you are and whatever you are doing, I hope that you too have a great day.
+This blog post took about an hour to prepare and makes 1 day in a row with a new one.

 Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords, is also available in the BAA Online Store, it would be great, and greatly appreciated, if you would opt to purchase from us.
 We will match any price.
 Please remember also to use my B&H affiliate links or to earn 3% cash back at Bedfords by using the BIRDSASART discount code at checkout for your major gear purchases.
 Doing either often earns you free guides and/or discounts.
 And always earns my great appreciation.